 - Include a CV and letter of intent in one of the following formats:.doc, .docx, .odt, .ott, .pdf, .rtf, according to the following guidelines.

-- A current academic CV: Maximum of two (2) pages including: current program of study; previous degrees; previous work experiences; publications; and any other relevant information.
+- A current academic CV: Maximum of two (2) pages including current program of study; previous degrees; previous work experiences; publications; and any other relevant information.

-- Letter of intent: Maximum of two (2) pages covering: your previous experience with behavioural interventions; relevant background training; research areas of current and future interest; motivation for attending the Summer School; and any other relevant information.
+- Letter of intent: Maximum of two (2) pages covering your previous experience with behavioural interventions; relevant background training; research areas of current and future interest; motivation for attending the Summer School; and any other relevant information.

 What is a “proof of status”?

-- For Master’s and PhD students: a clear and readable scan or photo of your current student ID or a copy of your 2019-2020 transcript.
+- For Master’s and PhD students: a clear and readable scan or photo of your current student ID or a copy of your 2021-2022 transcript.

-- For post-docs: a copy of an official university document clearly indicating the date where your last diploma was granted or a copy of your last diploma clearly indicating the granting date.
+- For postdocs: a copy of an official university document clearly indicating the date where your last diploma was granted or a copy of your last diploma clearly indicating the granting date.

 - For all other participants: an official document from a university or other institution clearly indicating the date of your first appointment within a department or research centre (or equivalent).